-Any student removed from an Internship site will report to In-School Detention during the Intern time, receiving no credit for site work, for the remainder of that session.
+Any student removed from an Internship site will report to the Hilldale Learning Academy during their Intern time, receiving no credit (grade of F) for site work, for the remainder of that session.
+The student will be assigned 3 classes on Edgenuity to take the place of the Internship credits lost.
+The Edgenuity classes will be averaged with the 0 from internship to calculate the students final grade.